DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 The architecture is the convergence of Distributed Domain Driven Architecture, Self-serve Platform Design and Product Thinking with Data".
 -- Zhamak Dehghani, Thoughtworks

-- Data Mesh is a new/modern Data Platform paradigm to *DOMAIN-ORIENTED + DATA-PRODUCT + SELF-SERVE DATA Infra PLATFORM + FEDERATED GOVERNANCE + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to
+- Data Mesh is a `new/modern Data Platform paradigm to *DOMAIN-ORIENTED + DATA-PRODUCT + SELF-SERVE DATA Infra PLATFORM + FEDERATED GOVERNANCE + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture to SCALE UP DATA ANLAYTICS that conforms to
 			[A] the certain defined [Architecture Principles as detailed in below section](#architecture-principles-of-enterprise-data-mesh) and
 			[B] the tenets, such as:
 				(i) Considering Domains as the first class concern,